 These days, businesses seem to open and close in the blink of an eye.
 In some areas, it’s rare to see a store that’s been open for more than a few years—let alone a few decades.
 But despite the instability of running a business, some stores have managed to stick around for a seriously long time.
 In some places, shoppers buy books or bicycles from the same store their grandparents and great-grandparents frequented—or eat at restaurants that once fed ancient soldiers and explorers.
 These stores are some of the oldest continuously operating stores in the world—all have broken some kind of record for longevity, whether they’re the oldest store of their kind in the world or their country, and all are still in their original locations.

-claims to have been mentioned in a document published all the way back in 803 CE.
-If that’s true, it’s most definitely the oldest continuously operated restaurant in Austria—and may even be the oldest restaurant in the world.
+St. Peter’s Stiftskeller claims to have been mentioned in a document published all the way back in 803 CE.
+If that’s true, it’s the oldest restaurant in Austria—and may even be the oldest restaurant in the world.
 Located within the walls of St. Peter’s Abbey in Salzburg, the restaurant and inn hosted French troops during the Napoleonic wars and is rumored to have served everyone from Christopher Columbus and Charlemagne to Bill Clinton and Clint Eastwood.

 Located in Sutton, London, UK, Pearson Cycles was established in 1860 and has been in the Pearson family for five generations.
 Founded by Thomas Pearson—who originally opened a blacksmiths, but quickly switched to selling bicycles—the shop is now run by Pearson’s great-great-grandsons Will and Guy Pearson.
 In 2011, when the historic bike shop opened its second location, Will Pearson told The Telegraph, “We have a slow roll-out program; one store every 150 years.”
 The shop holds the Guinness World Record for oldest bicycle shop in the world.